hubmannj/NWTK-Cheatsheet/Cisco.md

 ## Assign a VLAN

 ### Access Port
 You can assign a VLAN to an Access-Port.
-Access Ports are only used for connection to Clients.
-So, a Port connection to a Router is no Access-Port.
+Access-Ports are only used for connection to clients.
+So, a port connection to a router is no Access-Port.

 Switch(config)#
 ```bash